mhx/dwarfs/doc/dwarfs.md

   If you have a lot of CPUs, increasing this number can help speed up access to files in the filesystem.

+- `-o uid=`*num*:
+  Override the user ID for the whole file system.
+This option is not supported on Windows.

+- `-o gid=`*num*:
+  Override the group ID for the whole file system.
+This option is not supported on Windows.

 - `-o decratio=`*value*:
   The ratio over which a block is fully decompressed.
 Blocks are only decompressed partially, so each block has to carry